Barton Community College opened in 1969.

 Barton is a comprehensive community college; the beautiful main campus sits on 160 acres atop a hill about two miles northeast of Great Bend, Kan.

 Each year thousands of students enroll in classes offered by Barton Community College.

-Barton offers traditional general education courses, athletics, fine and performing arts opportunities, a plethora of career and technical training offerings, GED courses, transfer options and online classes.
-Further, Barton is a leader in providing training to the military with service locations at Fort Riley and Fort Leavenworth.
+Barton offers traditional general education courses, fine and performing arts opportunities, a plethora of career and technical training offerings, GED courses, transfer options, online classes and an athletic program that boasts 57 national championships.
+On-campus housing is available to over 400 students.